Background pattern

 Step 5: Hold the syringe in place and turn the bottle upside down.

-Step 10: Rinse the syringe after each use in a clean glass of water.
+Step 10: Rinse the syringe after each use in a glass of clean water.
 Repeat this cleaning process three times.

 If you take more Zebinix than you should